AlexSauer/RemoteImgViewer/README.md

 # To Dos:
 -[ ] Resize the image so that generating the plots is faster -[ ] Allow to display and select multiple images at the same time.
+-[ ] Add some CSS to make it look more pretty
 -[x] Transform local to cluster paths
 -[x] Not only return the image but also the maximum number of slices available and check when pressing next -[x] Cache the images in the browser instead of the server?